PostHog/posthog.com/contents/blog/cypress-end-to-end-tests.md

 ### Enter Cypress

-According to Cypress's Github [repo](https://github.com/cypress-io/cypress) it is a **Fast, easy and reliable testing for anything that runs in a browse**.
+According to Cypress's Github [repo](https://github.com/cypress-io/cypress) it is a **fast, easy and reliable testing for anything that runs in a browser**.
 What does that mean exactly though?

-That means you can programmatically interact with your application by querying the DOM and running actions against the elements that are selected.
+It lets you programmatically interact with your application by querying the DOM and running actions against any selected elements.
 You can see that in a few of our [Cypress test definitions](https://github.com/PostHog/posthog/tree/master/cypress/integration)

 #### Example of our integration test for our Funnel user experience: